JFreegman/SpicyPass/README.md

 ## Features
 * Both a command-line and graphical interface
-* An idle lock that prompts the user for their password after a period of inactivity
+* An idle lock that prompts the user for their password after a period of inactivity (customize timeout via the `--idletimeout` run option)
 * A cryptographically secure random password generator
 * Arbitrary entry notes
 * Ability to copy passwords to the clipboard without revealing them on screen